Sydney Bethel Union

 What We Do

-The Sydney Bethel Union, being a Not-For-Profit Organisation, fulfills it purpose by providing significant financial support to the Missions’ to Seafarers as they go about their valuable work in supporting seafarers that visit NSW ports.
-This involves visiting cargo vessels, having a presence on the wharf to assist the crews of Cruise vessels, transporting crews to and from their Mission.
-At the Missions , recreation, relaxation and Wi Fi facilities are provided, goods can be purchased, and importantly a forum is available to address any problems a seafarer may be experiencing.
+The Sydney Bethel Union, being a registered Charity, fulfills its purpose by providing significant financial support each year to the Missions to Seafarers as they go about their very valuable work in supporting seafarers of all creeds and ethnic origins visiting the ports of NSW.
+Prior to the Pandemic, this involved visiting cargo vessels, having a presence on the wharf to assist the crews of cruise vessels and transporting crews to and from their Mission.
+At the Missions, recreation and Wi Fi facilities are provided, goods can be purchased and importantly a forum is available to address any problems a seafarer is experiencing, mentally, spiritually or practically.

-In addition, given the historical background in owning buildings occupied by the Sydney Mission to Seafarers, the SBU has purchased a long-term lease for the Mission’s current premises and assists with the maintenance required of landlords.
-Working closely with financial advisors, the SBU Directors ensure that the ongoing financial support is sustainable for the future by effectively and prudently managing the capital base of the Foundation.
+In addition, given the historical background in owning buildings occupied by the Missions to Seafarers in Sydney, the SBU has purchased a long-term lease for the Mission’s current premises and maintains them.
+Working closely with financial advisors, the SBU Directors ensure that ongoing financial support is sustainable for the future by effectively and prudently managing the capital base of the Foundation.
 Close and regular contact is maintained with the Missions in NSW.

 The SBU acknowledges the Gadigal and Bidjigal people of the Eora nation who are the traditional owners of the land on which MTS Sydney is located.